import numpy as np

 """

-Build a fully connected decoder with layers of reversed sizes in layer_sizes.
+Build a fully connected decoder with reversed layer sizes.

 Parameters